 Forward your personal emails to Slackbot

-Team members on paid teams can forward their emails to Slack, so you can stop monitoring your inbox.
+Members on paid workspaces can forward their emails to Slack, so you can stop monitoring your inbox.
 For more, visit Send emails to Slack.

 Who can use this feature?

-Allmembers and Guests can access Slackbot, but Team Owners and Admins can choose to limit some features.
+Allmembers and Guests can access Slackbot, but Workspace Owners and Admins can choose to limit some features.

 Thanks so much for your feedback!